MV10/CommandLineSwitchPipe/README.md

 When set to true, activity and warning messages will be written to the console (stdout).
 It is false by default, since these messages are typically uninteresting to day-to-day utility users.
 Errors and critical (fatal) messages are always written to the console.

 #### `Advanced.UnsecuredPort`
 Zero by default, which disables the feature.
 If provided, the server will listen on the indicated TCP port.
-Anything received will be sent to the switch-handler delegate, and any response is sent back to the client.
+Anything received will be sent to the switch-handler delegate, and any response is sent back to the client over the same TCP connection.

 #### `Advanced.ThrowIfRunning`
 Typically, when the application is started without any command-line arguments, that instance will be the first one to start, and it just means the application's default settings should be used.
 If the application is started this way and there is already another instance running (it is able to connect to the other instance's named pipe server), the new instance will terminate.
 This determines whether the new instance simply exits, or if it throws an exception.
 The default is true, an exception is thrown.